pirate/security-growler/README.md

 ## Documentation:

-The currently working notifiers are:
+The currently working alert types are:

  * SSH
  * FTP